inspec/inspec-aws/docs/resources/aws_hosted_zones.md

 #### Parameters

-This resource does not expect any parameters.
+This resource does not require any mandatory parameters.

+For additional information, see the [AWS documentation on the `AWS::Batch::JobDefinition` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobdefinition.html).

 For additional information, see the [AWS documentation on the `AWS::Route53::HostedZone` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html).